-Additional temporary federal funding is available from time to time, with various program applicability - COVID-19 funding issued part of the ESG CV allocation, Emergency Rental Assistance (ERA) Treasury funding issued part of the American Rescue Plan Act are a couple of examples.
+applicability - COVID-19 funding issued part of the ESG CV allocation, Emergency Rental Assistance (ERA) Treasury funding issued part of the American Rescue Plan Act are a couple of examples.

-In Columbus and Franklin County, ESG- and CoC-funded homeless assistance (along with homeless assistance funded by other federal, state and local resources) is prioritized for households that meet HUD's Category 1 (Literally Homeless) criteria because of resource constraints.
+In Columbus and Franklin County, ESG- and CoC-funded homeless assistance (along with homeless assistance funded by other federal, state and local resources) is prioritized for households that meet HUD's Category 1 (Literally Homeless) criteria because of resource constraints, except for programs specifically funded to serve Category 4.